6 Beautiful Scenic Drives on the Big Island of Hawaii

 Picking Cacao on Tree to Chocolate Tour at Lavaloha Cacao Farm Hilo Big Island Hawaii 1

 One other element you can add to the road trip along the east coast of the Big Island is the Old Mamalahoa Highway.
-This winds through botanical gardens and farm stands, and past waterfalls and beautiful cliffs.
+This Big Island scenic drive winds through botanical gardens and farm stands, and past waterfalls and beautiful cliffs.
 There are some short hikes you to do along the way, including the Onomea Bay Trail, which is so very beautiful.
 We stopped here one day and climbed out onto the lava in the bay and got soaked with the spray from the crashing waves.
 The perfect Hawaii experience!

 The scenic drive along the Hamakua Coast of the Big Island of Hawaii is a must-do for any visitor to the island.
 With its beautiful ocean views, lush rainforests, fascinating historical sites, and delicious cacao farms, there is something for everyone to enjoy, no matter your level of adventure, along this beautiful stretch of coastline.